Based on a novel by Stanislaw Lem, Solaris is a film that takes on some very big issues: the nature of self-awareness, knowledge and perception.

 From beginning to end, Solaris maintains this meditative tempo, and it’s one of the film’s greatest strengths.
 With a confident minimalist use of cinematic means, director Andrei Tarkovsky presents a maximum of disturbing effects.

 The world he creates is a kind of Utopia – highly idiosyncratic, familiar and yet strange.
 But Tarkovsky is only marginally interested in doing justice to the conventions of the sci-fi film.
 Indeed, his almost provocative refusal to serve up the special effects expected of the genre gives him more space to follow the development of the characters as they travel in search of themselves.

-The centre of attention is psychologist Kris Kelvin (Donatas Banionis), whose task is to examine the crew of a space station in orbit around the planet Solaris, and to find out the reasons for their strange behaviour.
+The centre of attention is psychologist Kris Kelvin (Donatas Banionis), whose task is to examine the crew of a space station in orbit around the planet Solaris – an all-ocean, possibly sentient, planet – and to find out the reasons for their strange behaviour.

 Before he departs from the Earth, however, he has to order his personal affairs, which means, above all, his relationship with his father (Nikolai Grinko).
 Kelvin’s farewell is also overshadowed by the still-raw memory of his wife, Hari, who took her own life.

 Against this background, the voyage to the space station seems like a welcome departure to a new life.